tortaruga/newsletter-sign-up-form/README.md

   </p>
 ```

+this way the success message displays the email that was entered in the input field.
 I know it's not groundbreaking, but I'm so happy that I thought of it because it feels like I'm starting to get better at thinking like a developer!

 ### Continued development